 Slack is, of course, inefficient.
 We want our enterprises lean, especially if it’ll increase profits.
 But I wonder what we lose when we live life planned and filled to its utter limits.
 Maybe I’m lazy, yet I can’t help but feel I often lack ”the minimum of freedom on which a minimum life of prayer depends,” as Libresco Sargeant quotes from Fr.
 Jean Daniélou.

 More and more of our lives are structured to crowd out silence.
 As we learn to live with the promise and peril of remote work, and become increasingly subject to technologies of control and management for others’ benefit, we ought to give thought to slack.

 Whether for the work of prayer or the good of our communities, we may need to start pulling on the ropes around our necks.
 One way or another, the world and its powers will have to “reckon with the infallible judgment of reality.”
 Few will tolerate the elimination of slack in the rope tied around their neck for very long.

 You can follow Leah Libresco Sargeant on Twitter.

 Want to help?
-You can spread good words by sharing this post with a friend or support the work by subscribing (there's a free option).
+You can spread good words by sharing this post with a friend.
 It's also possible to buy me a beer.